It’s not unusual for pet owners to consider their domesticated animals as members of the family.

 Standard business deduction rules still apply, notably that the cost of keeping an animal on work premises is ordinary and necessary in your line of business.
 Once you show that, the dollars spent each year keeping your pooch in good guard condition — food, vet bills and training — would be deductible as a business expense.

 As with all deductions, be prepared to provide full and accurate records of your animal’s hours on the job.
 You’ll also find your tax claim more acceptable when you demonstrate how the animal protects your livelihood’s inventory.
-In addition, as is often the case with business property, the dog must be depreciated, a way of allocating its cost over its useful life for IRS purposes.

 Keep in mind, too, that your claims carry more weight when your pet is a breed that’s typically used for such jobs.
-So even though your Chihuahua has a loud bark, your tax claim is more credible if your guard dog is a German shepherd, Doberman pinscher or a similar imposing breed.
+So even though your Chihuahua has a loud bark, your tax claim is more credible if your guard dog is a German Shepherd, Doberman Pinscher or a similar imposing breed.

 You got your cat from a shelter, where she was dropped off by a previous owner who couldn’t care for her any longer.
 If no one had adopted her, she might have faced euthanasia.